misachi/ext0fs/README.md

 mkdir dir1 dir2 dir3  # new directory
 ls -la  # directory details
 ls -i # get inode number
+touch file1
+nano file1 # write to file; ctrl+x to save
+ls -lai  # see entry details in the current directory
 ```

 Append the `--provision` flag if you need to re-run the setup commands